Aliases for CHST5 Gene

 GeneCards Summary for CHST5 Gene

-CHST5 (Carbohydrate (N-Acetylglucosamine 6-O) Sulfotransferase 5) is a Protein Coding gene.
-Diseases associated with CHST5 include macular corneal dystrophy and mucopolysaccharidoses.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include sulfotransferase activity and N-acetylglucosamine 6-O-sulfotransferase activity.
-An important paralog of this gene is CHST2.
+CHST5 (Carbohydrate Sulfotransferase 5) is a Protein Coding gene.
+Diseases associated with CHST5 include Colon Mucinous Adenocarcinoma.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and N-acetylglucosamine 6-O-sulfotransferase activity.
+An important paralog of this gene is CHST6.

 UniProtKB/Swiss-Prot for CHST5 Gene

 Sulfotransferase that utilizes 3-phospho-5-adenylyl sulfate (PAPS) as sulfonate donor to catalyze the transfer of sulfate to position 6 of non-reducing N-acetylglucosamine (GlcNAc) residues and O-linked sugars of mucin-type acceptors.
 Acts on the non-reducing terminal GlcNAc of short carbohydrate substrates.
 However, it does not transfer sulfate to longer carbohydrate substrates that have poly-N-acetyllactosamine structures.
 Has no activity toward keratan.
 Not involved in generating HEV-expressed ligands for SELL.
 Its substrate specificity may be influenced by its subcellular location.